NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The resulting TIFF file is mapprojected and will contain georeference information stored as a GeoTIFF header.

+The default projection is geographic (latitude and longitude), which is not great at the poles.
+See :numref:`point2dem` for how to change the projection and auto-compute its center, if desired.

 The tool will infer the datum and projection from the input images, if present.
 You can explicitly specify a coordinate system (e.g., mercator,